Today’s Post by Joe Farace

 As I continue my quest for a new project car, the cost of cars is always on my mind.
 You can hear me talk about my search on this video.
 Update: For a short time I was chasing a Mitsubishi 3000GT and found a nice one price-wise but it had too many miles (186,000) and had led a hard, hard life.

-When did cars get so expensive?
-In 1970 my Fiat 850 Spyder cost a little over two thousand bucks but after a year or so of it’s idiosyncrasies, I traded it for a brand-new 1971 Irish Green Porsche 914-4 (above) that cost less than $4000.
-Two years later when the 914 was demolished while parked in front of my house, I went looking for another Porsche and was able to locate a clean 1968 912 for under $3000.
+And so I am left with this question: When did cars get so expensive?
+In 1970 my Fiat 850 Spyder cost a little over two thousand bucks but after a year of it’s idiosyncrasies, I traded it for a brand-new 1971 Irish Green Porsche 914-4 (shown above) that cost less than $4000.
+Two years later when someone crashed into the car while it was parked in front of my house, I went looking for another Porsche and was able to purchase a clean used 1968 912 for under $3000.
 Try that today.

-Porsches are truly wonderful sports cars but most people’s income has not kept up with increases on prices of the few remaining sports cars.
-What about the Mazda Miata you ask?
-It’s not all that expensive and you shouldn’t have to take out a second mortgage to own one but even used Miata prices—and used car prices in general seem higher than in the past.
+Porsches are truly wonderful sports cars but the average person’s ’s income has not kept up with their price increases as well as the prices of the few remaining sports cars that are availble.
+What about the Mazda Miata?
+Starting at $25,730 it’s not that expensive and you shouldn’t have to take out a second mortgage to own one but even used Miata prices—and used car prices in general— seem higher than in the past.

 The point of this post isn’t just about money.
 I also believe it’s important to drive the kind of car you really want (and hopefully can ford.)
 Let me explain: